A challenge to the balance

 Psychological or Physical?

 Confusion between what is “psychological” and “physical” is also common.
 Who would not exhibit symptoms of “a nervous disposition” if their neck was held tight in one cramping position several hours a day?
 Whose courage or spirits would not begin to flag when pain or injury threatens their chosen beloved career path?
 Musicians who admit to having “problems” are often social outcasts in their profession.
 Fear of discovery keeps them from seeking help, as fear of a similar fate or ignorance of possible solutions may keep their colleagues, teachers, management or health care professionals from addressing the issue in a constructive way.
-Among the musicians in our research, the relief of being able to move and play freely was both psychological and physical.

 >>The Experience